fluxionary/minetest-ethereal/README.md

 - Dirt with dry grass turns into green grass when near water
 - Ice or snow above sea level melts into river water
 - Disabling ethereal biomes no longer shows error messages
+- Fire Flowers re-generate, can also be made into Fire Dust

 ### 1.18